 - Meeting registration fee waived.

-A “Call for Nominations” is issued in February.
+A “Call for Nominations” is issued in April.
 Members complete and submit the Award Nomination Form.
-The Award Selection Committee reviews the nominations and presents their top three (3) choices to the Board of Trustees in May.
-The Board considers the suggestions and selects the winner.
+The Award Selection Committee reviews the nominations and selects the candidate to the Board of Trustees for approval.
 The winner is then notified and recognized at the National Oncology Conference in the fall.

 - Nominee MUST be able to attend and personally accept award at the National Oncology Conference.